orstendium/react-golang-full-stack/README.md

 ### CompileDaemon

-CompileDaemon is a utility that will monitor for any changes in the server source code and it automatically restart the server.
+CompileDaemon is a utility that will monitor for any changes in the server source code and it will automatically restart the server.
 This is used in development only.

 Below is the config which I am using in the package.json.